 - Airtight valve that gets wet: 1

-- Highland Bagpipe structure: wood combined with various bits of twine & wax.
+- Highland Bagpipe structure: tubes of air encased in wood, held with twine & wax.

-- Highland Bagpipe maker alive to answer questions?
-Not in my case.
+- Highland Bagpipe maker around to answer questions?
+No – perhaps I should have a séance.

 - Primary resonate chamber: 1 sheepskin bag, made in Glasgow, replaced every three years.

-- Primary energy to produce music with the Highland Bagpipe: Human-pressurized air, with moisture controlled.
+- Primary energy to produce music with the Highland Bagpipe: air from my lungs, with moisture controlled.

 - Finally, the Great Highland Bagpipe is in tune with: Itself, if all the above are maintained to a high standard.

 Not to bad over all.
-Throw in wind, rain, sun, cold, snow, hail — prep for that and your into a fair bit of musicality while living “Out Loud”!
+Throw in wind, rain, sun, cold, snow, hail — prep for that, Pipers, and you’re ready to musicality live “Out Loud”!

 Get more stuff like this